-GRCCs Radiography Programs prepare individuals to take the program’s corresponding American Registry of Radiologic Technologists (ARRT) exam in the state of Michigan, upon program completion.
+GRCCs Radiography Programs prepare individuals to take the program’s corresponding American Registry of Radiologic Technologists (ARRT) nationally recognized exam, upon program completion.
 Graduates who wish to practice radiography in other states should review the licensure requirements for each state through the ARRT website.

 The program demonstrates a high quality standard of education.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) located at 20 North Wacker Drive, Suite 2850 Chicago, Illinois 60606-3182.
 The JRCERT contact number is (312) 704-5300.
 The program received the maximum 8 year accreditation award on 09/2018.

 For further questions or concerns related to the JRCERT standards, refer to their website at www.jrcert.org.

 What is the radiographer's job?